Redocly/redoc/README.md

   * **selector**: selector of the element to be used for specifying the offset.
 The distance from the top of the page to the element's bottom will be used as offset;
   * **function**: A getter function.
 Must return a number representing the offset (in pixels);
 * `suppress-warnings` - if set, warnings are not rendered at the top of documentation (they still are logged to the console).
+* `hide-hostname` - if set, the protocol and hostname is not shown in the method definition.

 ## Advanced usage
 Instead of adding `spec-url` attribute to the `<redoc>` element you can initialize ReDoc via globally exposed `Redoc` object: